a-type/website/src/pages/blog/lofi-migrations.md

 But what if the server _isn't_ updated first?
 Perhaps our backend is hosted in a container somewhere, but the frontend is a static website in a CDN.
 It's possible a client could get its copy of the new code before the server is updated.
 While we could simply make it a rule that the server must come first in your deployment, this seems needlessly rigid.

 I hope it's understandable why migration suddenly felt like a daunting challenge, even after all the work to build the rest of the system!

-In fact, I'm struggling with that challenge as I write this -- writing documentation like this as if I've already solved a problem is part of my process for finding solutions.
+But I hope it's also clear why a local-first storage and sync framework without a story for migrations could result in headaches down the road.

 ## Versioning operations

 The solution I've adopted is to version the operations.
 Versioning allows us to make decisions about operations as they come in and preserve the sequential aspect of migration -- i.e. the only sane way to create data migrations is to assume that once you have migrated a collection, you are _from then on_ working with data of the specified migrated shape.
 So our goal is to ensure that operations with version 1 are always and only ever applied to objects _before_ any operation with version 2, and so on.

 There are two ways to go about this.
-Let's imagine we have Client A who has already updated to version 2 and is making changes to Document 1.
+Let's imagine we have Replica A who has already updated to version 2 and is making changes to Document 1.
 So, in abstract, A's history of operations for Document 1 looks like this:

 ```
 A: 1a, 1b, 1c, 1d, 2e, 2f, 2g, 2h, 2i
 ```

-Client B is offline and hasn't updated their app.
-It was working off a shared history with Client A, but has now diverged...
+Replica B is offline and hasn't updated their app.
+It was working off a shared history with Replica A, but has now diverged...

 ```
 A: 1a, 1b, 1c, 1d, 2e, 2f, 2g, 2h, 2i